gtri/upstage/docs/source/user_guide/how_tos/communications.rst

 Stopping Communications
 ***********************

 Communications can be halted for all transmissions of a single manager by setting ``comms_degraded`` to be ``True`` at any time.
 Setting it back to False will allow comms to pass again, and any retries that are waiting (and didn't exceed a timeout) will go through.

 Additionally, specific links can be stopped by adding/removing from ``blocked_links`` with a tuple of ``(sender_actor, destination_actor)`` links to shut down.
 The same timeout rules will apply.
+There is a ``blocked_nodes`` list that can have single ``Actors`` added to it if you want to block all paths to and from that actor rather than just one link.

 Routing Table Communications
 ============================

-UPSTAGE has a :py:class:`~upstage_des.communications.routing.StaticNetworkCommsManager` that routes comms according to a pre-defined network.
+UPSTAGE has a :py:class:`~upstage_des.communications.routing.RoutingTableCommsManager` that routes comms according to a pre-defined network.
 Nodes (which are ``Actors``) must be explicitly connected, and this manager will route through shortest number of hops.